DimasRulit/Encrypt-Passwords/README.md

-# This project does password encryption, and also uses a flash drive as a key, which contains an encrypted secret key to decrypt AEC.
+# This project does password encryption, and also uses a flash drive as a key, which contains an encrypted secret key to decrypt AES.

 ## How it works?